senior-sigan/KawaiiSearch/README.md

 # Kawaii Search (Images similarity)

+> :construction_worker: I work hard on new version of Kawaii Search.
+It'll be an app you can install on your computer and do similar search over your images.
+No internet or API required, I'll be full in-house self-hosted solution.

+> :envelope: Feel free to open an issue or [email me](mailto:ilya.blan4@gmail.com).

 The blog post describing how it works is [here](https://medium.com/@senior_sigan/similar-images-search-ce433491059b).

 This is a demo of applying VGG16 and kNN to build similar image search.